It’s hard to think about fall and winter when summer has just arrived.

 “For your convenience I am going to set up your next check-in time.
 This means you don’t have to worry about when your services are due because I will keep track for you.
 I will even give you a call a few days before to make sure this time is still convenient for you.
 It looks as though you are driving about ______ miles a month so I am going to reserve a time for you ____ months from today.
 Is this a convenient time of day for you?
 Great!
 I have you all set then.
 I appreciate your business and want to take responsibility for keeping you updated about all of your service needs.”

 It’s really hard for someone to say no when you are doing something for them.
 Most of your clients will love that you are taking the responsibility off of their shoulders.
 They will feel like your team truly does care about their well-being and appreciate their business.
-At this point you will become “their dealership” and they will tell all of their friends about their great advisor that they trust and depend on.
+At this point you will become “their auto repair facility” and they will tell all of their friends about their great advisor that they trust and depend on.
 It’s very important that everyone on your service team is aware of your follow–up and reminder system.
 Many outside companies send notices randomly and we don’t want customers to get mixed messages.

 Not only will your fall and winter months begin to fill up today, but new clients will be lining up for this same exceptional service.
 Ho, ho, ho!